ahinkley/gabc-to-ly/README.md

 The "slur" column is for the soprano line, eg "3" means the current line and the next two are slurred.

-The first column after "B" is for the voice lines.
-Place an s, a, t, or b where the voice line starts and ends.
+The column after the bass, column I or row[9] contains the line breaks and rightshifts.
+If a coinciding note (with another voice) is shifted to the right, it is indicated with an s, a, t, or b, depending on which note is shifted.
+An "x" in the column means a line break in the original books.
+A "y" indicates the lyric is a verse number/marker.

-The next column contains an "x" wherever a line break occurs in the original books.
+The next column after "B" is for the voice lines.
+Place an "s", "a", "t", or "b" where the voice line starts and ends.

 This project also borrows heavily from the Nova Organi Harmonia project.
 	https://github.com/CMAA/nova-organi-harmonia